International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.2.1 POST

-A contract negotiation is started and placed in the `OFFERED` state when a provider POSTs a [ContractOfferMessage](./message/contract-offer-message_initial.json) to `negotiations/offers`:
+A [Contract Negotiation](../model/terminology.md#contract-negotiation) is started and placed in the `OFFERED` state when a provider POSTs a
+[ContractOfferMessage](./message/contract-offer-message_initial.json) to `negotiations/offers`:

 ```